 Field-hunting tip

-Look in l6-type ordinary chondrite meteorites country — that is the host setting where tschaunerite typically forms.
+Look in l6-type ordinary chondrite meteorites country, the host setting where tschaunerite typically forms.
 If you start seeing chromite, kamacite, troilite in float, you are in the right ground.
 Field specimens usually show a anhedral grains habit, so train your eye for that shape before scanning the outcrop.